 This love of humour has become even more popular at the grassroots level in recent years, with comedy clubs opening up, bars and other performing arts places staging open mic comedy nights, and festivals dedicated to comedy being created.
 The result has been a flood of local comedians hitting the stage, all eager to throw caution to the wind and step up, with just a microphone and their sense of humour, to stand in front of the audience – and deliver.

-Stand & Deliver will shine a spotlight on these down-home comedians so that all Nova Scotians can join in the fun.
-Each week, three different comics will hit the stage and run through their best material in front of a live audience at Halifax’s Bus Stop Theatre, so that they can add their voices to Nova Scotia’s long and proud tradition of seeing the lighter side of life.
+Stand & Deliver shone a spotlight on these down-home comedians so that all Nova Scotians could join in the fun.
+Each week, three different comics hit the stage and ran through their best material in front of a live audience at Halifax’s Bus Stop Theatre, and in doing so added their voices to Nova Scotia’s long and proud tradition of seeing the lighter side of life.

 1 season (2018), 13 1/2 hour episodes, Eastlink Community TV